KarelZe/thesis/references/obsidian/📖chapters/🏅Results of supervised.md

 The results can be further improved by allowing for retraining / training on cboe.
 Document results in the appendix.

-Both supervised models establish a new state-of-the-art
+In summary, our supervised methods establish a new state-of-the-art in option trade classification.
+Our approach achieves full coverage and outperforms all previously reported classification rules in terms of accuracy.
+We perform additional robustness checks in cref-robustness to verify performance is not biased towards specific sub-samples.

 Following